pirocorp/Object-Oriented-Design/13. DDD/Elements of a Domain Model.md

 ## Using GUIDs or Ints for Identity Values

 GUIDs as Unique Identifiers with No Database Dependency.
 It is easier for the CRUD entities (not designed with the DDD) to use `int` for their identities (database-generated identities).
 For DDD entities (ex.: Appointment), using GUIDs is much easier than relying on a database.
-Not only is it easier, but it follows DDD principles more clearly.
+Not only is it easier, but it follows DDD principles more clearly since we will build all our domain logic around the given entity (ex.: Appointment) without involving the database.

+- GUID doesn’t depend on database
+- Database performance favors int for keys
+- You can use both!